mnabil/cards_deck/README.md

 # Info about service
 An API which lets you deal cards from a deck, shuffle cards using FastAPI and Uvicorn in Python3

-(Just a demonstration for making a big project from small problems such as the deck of cards problem)
+(Just a demonstration of an app from small problems such as the deck of cards problem)

 # Local Run